RiverstoneApps/PyFileManager/README.txt

 **********IMPORTANT**********
+Please DO NOT move any .py files out of the folder they are in.
+You can move the folder, but not the scripts inside as that will cause errors.
 Please ONLY download the latest-download.zip file in the dist folder, and not any other files (unless you want to take a look at the code, in which case, download the source-download.zip file in the dist folder).

 This is a Repository for a Python File Manager script, and as of now, allows you to read a file,